 - Tradewinds – This boutique hotel is a 10-minute walk to the beach!

 - The Vagabond’s House Boutique Inn & Spa – Guests describe this B&B as “dreamy” with a perfect location.

 Yeah, I’m not a golfer, so golfing at Pebble Beach is not going to be on this list.
 But hearing the Scottish bagpipes played on the green?
 Sure, let’s do that!
 This is a daily occurrence in the evenings throughout the summer.

 What should I add to this bucket list?
 Where would should I eat?
 Where should I go?

 Plan your Carmel trip!

-After writing this post, we used to inspire our own Carmel-by-the-Sea getaway?
+We used this post to plan our own Carmel-by-the-Sea getaway.
+Feel inspired to plan one of your own?
 Read any of these posts for additional details on where we went and what we did in the area: